| Home | Photography | Diary | Travels | Treks |

 Introduction to today's journey

-Today's journey departs Scrub Road Camp following South Boundary Road track along the ridge over the headwaters of Enoggera Creek to its end at Mount Nebo Road.
-From there I head to nearby Jolly's Lookout and follow a couple of walking tracks through the dense rainforest to Mount Nebo Village which I hike through before heading up to the summit and lookout of Mount Nebo.
-From the top I follow the firebreak along the ridge back to the road and over to Dundas Road which I follow along another ridge to Dundas Road Camp.
+Today's journey departs Scrub Road Camp following South Boundary Road track along the ridge over the headwaters of Enoggera Creek to its end at Jolly's Lookout.
+From there I continue along the ridge to Mount Nebo Village which I hike through before heading up to the summit and lookout of Mount Nebo.
+From there I follow the ridge descending to Dundas Road Camp.

 Distance hiked today: 24.3km